Request Information About the Program

 Graduate English faculty at Georgia Southern are published scholars whose specialties are as diverse as the courses within the program.
 Faculty members create a stimulating and innovative learning environment for graduate students.
 The Center for Irish Research and Teaching adds dimension to the graduate English program.
 The Department also houses two international journals, the Journal of Commonwealth and Postcolonial Studies and Exemplar: The Journal of South Asian Studies, sponsors the annual British Commonwealth and Postcolonial Conference, and coordinates the American Literature Association’s Symposium on American Fiction in Savannah.
 These programs enable students to become actively involved in editorial work and organizing and participating in conferences and advanced literary research.

 The Master of Arts in English at Georgia Southern requires 36 semester hours of coursework and serves both the full-time and part-time student.
+Assistantships that provide tuition remission and a stipend are available to full-time graduate students on a competitive basis.

 Ready to Start Your Application?